Families of Military Officers Detained Over Alleged Coup Plot Break Silence, Speak

 Reports indicated that the officers, ranging from the rank of Captain to Brigadier-General, were arrested by the Defence Intelligence Agency (DIA) in October last year for allegedly attempting to topple Tinubu’s government.

-In an exclusive interview, a relative of one of the detained Majors explained that the families were exploring political solutions to resolve the matter.
-He said:
+In an exclusive interview, a relative of one of the detained majors explained that the families were exploring political solutions to resolve the matter, saying:

 “We know the offence is grave considering the military laws and laws of the land, but these people are our loved ones, we can’t afford to lose them now.
 In fact, they are breadwinners to their respective families.